Gregory Wooten, BS, MPA (second from left)

 Gregory is a seasoned professional with the proven ability and experience in the areas of education, program development, and non-profit leadership.
 He worked almost 20 years in the Georgia Statewide Area Health Education Center (AHEC) Network.
 Additionally, Wooten has worked on the college level in the roles of Adjunct Instructor and Student Services Coordinator.

 Mr. Wooten received a Bachelor of Science in Allied Health Sciences from Albany State University and the Master of Public Administration from Troy University.
 He possesses certifications in the Executive Manager Learning Pathway Program, Non-Profit Management, and Site Coordinator Management.
-He is a member of the 100 Black Men of Rome-Northwest Georgia, Graduate of Leadership Rome Class XXVII, and serves on the Board of Directors of Rome-Floyd County Commission on Children and Youth.
+He is a member of the 100 Black Men of Rome-Northwest Georgia, Graduate of Leadership Rome Class XXVII, serves as Vice President on the Board of Directors of Rome-Floyd County Commission on Children and Youth, and sits on the Board of Directors for the Floyd County College and Career Academy.

 Gail Veal, BS (third from left)